Joanna-S-Lee/T3A2-A/README.md

 **Problem**

-They have been guesstimating on how much food is needed to be purchase and sometimes purchase too much and would like to minimize that.
+They have been guesstimating on how much food is needed to be purchased and sometimes purchase too much and would like to minimize waste.

 **User Stories**